 Following government announcements physical valuations are now allowed to be undertaken in England and Wales following strict guidance from RICS.

 The guidance from RICS states that valuers should give priority to empty properties and only inspect those with residents where it is considered urgent.
 This is subject to the valuers needs and individual employees.

 The government guidelines set out what precautions are needed when working in other people’s properties.
 These include:

-If these requirements not be met and the valuer has to abort the valuation either before starting or during the valuation then the fee will not be refunded.
+If these requirements are not met and the valuer has to abort the valuation either before starting or during the valuation then the fee will not be refunded.

 Safety is still so important to help keep the infection rate down, therefore valuers will be working on putting processes in place to ensure the safety of their employees and the tenants.
 Therefore, it will take some time for service levels to return to normal.